OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 1. Run `mvn assembly:assembly -DdescriptorId=jar-with-dependencies package`
     * You can skip unit tests with: `mvn assembly:assembly -DskipTests -DdescriptorId=jar-with-dependencies package` and you can then still deploy on Alexa (no guarantees it will work though).
 2. Go to Tools -> Update AWS Lambda | Java -> select _ECHO_NAME_ON_STICKER_ and click update.
-3. Test on your Echo
+3. Test on your Echo by saying: "Alexa, start financial planning ECHO_NAME_ON_STICKER"

 These steps have to be done for every code change in order to update your Alexa skill.